 Hannah’s Hands, 2022.

 My work is also about photography itself: about its histories, myths and omissions.
-I write and talk about 19th century archives; work with early and alternative darkroom practices; and weave photographic history throughout my work, often using it to retell personal narratives.
+I write and talk about 19th century archives; work with early and alternative darkroom practices; and weave photographic history through my work, often using it to retell personal narratives.

 If you have a project you’d like to discuss please do get in touch.